-The surface of the FluidFM nanosyringe needs to be coated to avoid cell adhesion.
-Therefore, a thin layer of a silicone based solution (Sigmacote) is added to the probe, following the coating protocol.
+The surface of the FluidFM Nanosyringe needs to be coated to avoid cell adhesion.
+Therefore, a thin layer of a silicone-based solution (Sigmacote) is added to the probe, following the coating protocol.
 The probe can be coated and stored up to one week before its use.

 Prepare a 2mg/ml Lucifer Yellow solution in HEPES or TE buffer.
 After filtering the solution through a 0.2µm pore, dispense 1µl of this solution into the probe reservoir according to the probe preparation protocol.
-In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the FluidFM BIO Series as fast as possible after this step.
+In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the FluidFM system as fast as possible after this step.

 In order to facilitate the injection procedure, it is recommended to seed the cells at least 6 hours before the experiment.

-Using medium without phenol red helps to obtain a better visualization of the injection of fluorescent compounds.
+Using a medium without phenol red helps to obtain a better visualization of the injection of fluorescent compounds.
 Therefore, follow the following steps:

 Just before the injection procedure, remove the cell culture medium.

-Add 2 ml of CO2 independent growth medium supplemented with 2nM of L-Glutamine, 10% FBS and penicillin/streptomycin.
+Add 2 ml of CO2 independent growth medium supplemented with 2nM of L-Glutamine, 10% FBS, and penicillin/streptomycin.

 Prepare the system

-Turn on the system, the microscope and the computer.
+Turn on the system, the microscope, and the computer.

 Initialize the software.